dotnet/dotnet-docker/samples/complexapp/README.md

 The test runner saves a log of the tests that can be read and processed.
 By default, this file is saved within the image, but can be saved to the host file system via volume mounting.
 See [Running .NET Core Unit Tests with Docker](../unit-testing-in-container.md) for more information on how to adopt that pattern.

-For example, the following pattern (here, using Linux containers on Windows) will caputre the test results into a test results directory.
+For example, the following pattern (here, using Linux containers on Windows) will capture the test results into a test results directory.

 ```console
 mkdir TestResults